ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/collatz-creation.md

-Along with running tasks like `poetry run task list`, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
+Along with running tasks like `poetry run task list`, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to enter a Docker container and run the command `gradle grade` to check your work.
 If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `collatzcreator`.
 If there are checks